 Floor; Brood box with brood and bees and no queen; Queen excluder; New brood box with queen and some of the comb drawn; Crown Board; Feeder with empty super around; roof.

 If there is plenty of nectar coming in, you may not need to feed over the next week.
 However you now have the queen upstairs and the bees will start to work to enable her to lay in the new comb.
 Leave for another week or so.
-When you inspect you may be disappointed that there is not wall to wall brood but remember that the bulk of the bees are with the brood in the lower box so it can take a while to really get going; although I would expect the queen to be laying by the presence of eggs and small larvae.
-You should be able to find the queen fairly easily as there is usually not a huge number of bees in the top box.
+When you inspect you may be disappointed that there is not wall to wall brood but remember that the bulk of the bees are with the brood in the lower box so it can take a while to really get going; although I would expect the queen to be laying evidenced by the presence of eggs and small larvae.
+You should be able to find the queen fairly easily as there is usually not a huge number of bees in the top box at this time.
 If you moved an old brood frame up, then now is the time to move it down - without the queen of course.
 It's also the time to add the eke over the queen excluder.
 This means that the queen is in the top box with brood.
-The flyers are now able to enter by the top entrance in the eke and you have closed off the lower entrance. it will take a little while for the bees to work out that they need to use the top entrance, but they will.
+The flyers are now able to enter by the top entrance in the eke and you now need to close off the lower entrance.
+It will take a little while for the bees to work out that they need to use the top entrance, but they will.
 So in order, you will now have:-

-The colony can now be left until all the brood has emerged.
-This will be 3 weeks if you moved brood up with the queen or 2 weeks if you didn't.
+The colony can now be left until all the brood has emerged in the lower box.
+This will be 3 weeks if you moved (a frame of) brood up with the queen or 2 weeks if you didn't.
 Why the top entrance?
 The reason is that bees like to have food above them and not below, so they will tend to remove food from the lower frames and bring it up and around the brood-nest.
-So we hope that they have cleared out the old frames for you with little or no wastage!
+So what we hope is that they have cleared out the old frames for you with little or no wastage!
 (This is also a technique of getting bees to clean-out a part-used super as they don't like food under the brood-nest).

 Once there is no brood and quite possibly little food in the lower box, it can be removed along with the eke and queen excluder and the lower entrance restored.
 If there is more foundation to draw, you may wish to feed - and in autumn you will want the hive to be full of stores in any case.
 With the old comb and pathogens gone, it is said that bees on new comb do well and can overtake a colony that has been kept on old comb even though it has had to create all new.
 What do you think?